Bronstein, Gewirtz & Grossman, LLC Notifies Faraday Future Intelligent Electric Inc. (f/k/a Property Solutions Acquisition Corp.) (FFIE, FFIEW) Investors of Class Action and Lead Plaintiff Deadline: February 22, 2022

-NEW YORK, Dec.
-30, 2021 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Faraday Future Intelligent Electric Inc. (f/k/a Property Solutions Acquisition Corp.) (“Faraday” or the “Company”) ( FFIE, FFIEW) on behalf of purchasers of Faraday securities between January 28, 2021 and November 15, 2021, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/ffie.
+Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Faraday Future Intelligent Electric Inc. (f/k/a Property Solutions Acquisition Corp.) (“Faraday” or the “Company”) (NASDAQ: FFIE, FFIEW) on behalf of purchasers of Faraday securities between January 28, 2021 and November 15, 2021, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fffie.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.